 Over the last 20 years, Izabela’s design practice, scholarly work and teaching—developed both individually and collectively—have covered fields and topics such as questions of perception and representation, somatic practices, mapping phenomena, technical mediation and the process of reflecting on and developing architecture by means of experimentation in the intersection of diverse disciplines and art forms.

 Izabela has lectured widely and has been invited as a guest critic, lecturer and examiner to a number of institutions.
-Prior to joining the University of Reading, where she is currently a Lecturer in Architecture and a Master of Architecture Programme Director, she taught at Arkitektskolen Aarhus (AAA), Departamento de Arquitectura Universidad de Alcalá de Henares (UAH), Escuela de Arquitectura Universidad Francisco de Vitoria (UFV), Universidad Pontificia de Salamanca Campus de Madrid (UPSAM), and Instituto Europeo di Design Madrid (IEDM).
+Prior to joining the University of Reading, where she is currently an Associate Professor in Architecture and a Master of Architecture Programme Director, she taught at Arkitektskolen Aarhus (AAA), Departamento de Arquitectura Universidad de Alcalá de Henares (UAH), Escuela de Arquitectura Universidad Francisco de Vitoria (UFV), Universidad Pontificia de Salamanca Campus de Madrid (UPSAM), and Instituto Europeo di Design Madrid (IEDM).
 She has also been a visiting lecturer in Energy and Sustainability at a Postgraduate Professional Programme of Advanced Studies in Collective Housing run by ETSAM UPM and ETH Zürich.

 From 2003 to 2017 Izabela was a co-director of the Madrid-based architecture firm Gálvez+Wieczorek, whose work focused on civic ecologies, alternative modes of inhabitation, and sensory design and experiences in architecture and landscape.
 G+W’s projects have been awarded prizes as well as published and exhibited internationally, including a monographic exhibition and publication Excepto 21, Active Cartographies, at Fundación Cultural COAM (2008).